Cover photo by Diana Russell.

 Habitat

-Occupies a wide range of still-water habitats, including marshes, ponds, dams, pans and the quiet backwaters of rivers and streams.
-Favours sites that are rich in reeds, grasses and sedge.
+The Common Citril occupies a wide range of still-water habitats, including marshes, ponds, dams, pans and the quiet backwaters of rivers and streams.
+It favours sites that are rich in reeds, grasses and sedges.

 Behaviour

-Sits and flies among the stems of reeds, grasses and sedge.
-Mostly found at water but frequently found some distance away.
+The Common Citril sits and flies low down among the stems of reeds, grasses and sedges.
+It is mostly found at water but may often be found some distance away in patches of dry grass or bush.
 Both sexes are often seen together at the same sites.

-Most active from October to May.
-On the wing all year round in some places (See Phenology below).
+The Common Citril is most active from October to May.
+It is on the wing all year round in some places (See Phenology below).

 Status and Conservation

-A common to abundant species.
-Listed as of Least Concern in the IUCN Red List of Threatened Species.
+Ceriagrion glabrum is a common to abundant species.
+It is listed as of Least Concern in the IUCN Red List of Threatened Species.
 The Common Citril is an adaptable species that readily occupies suitable man-made habitats.

 Distribution

-Ceriagrion glabrum is found virtually throughout sub-Saharan Africa.
-Also occurs on Madagascar and many of the Indian Ocean islands.
+The Common Citril is found virtually throughout sub-Saharan Africa.
+It also occurs on Madagascar and many of the Indian Ocean islands.

-In South Africa it is mainly found in the savanna regions but extends down into the Western Cape along the lower lying coastal plain.
+In South Africa the Common Citril is mainly found in the savanna regions but extends down into the Western Cape along the lower lying coastal plain.

 Below is a map showing the distribution of records for Common Citril in the OdonataMAP database as at February 2020.